palantir/foundry-platform-python/docs/v1/Datasets/File.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# DatasetRid | The Resource Identifier (RID) of the Dataset that contains the File.
+# RID | The Resource Identifier (RID) of the Dataset that contains the File.
 dataset_rid = "ri.foundry.main.dataset.c26f11c8-cdb3-4f44-9f5d-9816ea1c82da"
-# FilePath | The File's path within the Dataset.
+# str | The File's path within the Dataset.
 file_path = "q3-data%2fmy-file.csv"
 # Optional[BranchId] | The identifier (name) of the Branch that contains the File.
 Defaults to `master` for most enrollments.
 branch_id = None